dylanabramson33/ClaudeClient/README.md

 # ClaudePyMOLClient

-This Django application provides a web interface for interacting with PyMOL using Claude AI commands, combining molecular visualization with natural language processing.
+ClaudePyMOLClient provides a web interface for interacting with PyMOL using Claude AI commands

 ## Project Overview

-This Django app allows users to:
+With ClaudePyMOLClient we can:
 - Upload molecular structure files
 - Visualize molecules using PyMOL
 - Interact with PyMOL using natural language commands processed by Claude AI
 - Perform advanced PyMOL operations through simple text instructions

-The app integrates Django's web framework, PyMOL's molecular visualization tools, and Claude AI's natural language processing capabilities.
-This combination allows researchers and students to work with molecular structures using intuitive language commands.

 ## Installation